nicm42/100-days-of-code-v2/log 1.md

 **Day 87: 17th October 2020**
 I had a small changed to make to my style stage submission, then it was all accepted.
 There it is on the site - how exciting!
 I started working on a HTML Canvas challenge.
 I had a few ideas, which I then dismissed because it's just so much easier to draw shapes in CSS than on the canvas.
 I ended up taking the fireworks I did and modifying them.
 They look cooler now.
 But I want to add other elements - there's already fireworks in there (which are completely different from mine) but to further differentiate it I want to make it Bonfire Night.
 So more things to add tomorrow.

+**Day 88: 18th October 2020**
+Worked on the canvas challenge some more.
+Finding out that you can have multiple canvases has made adding backgrounds a lot easier.
+Although I faded the Catherine Wheels out they don't look as good as the fireworks.
+I will have to think about making them better or taking them out before I submit it.
+Although I'm not sure the fire is going to look as good as the fireworks either, but so fire I've only done the base part which won't be animated.